Publish your Brownfield land data

 Start by reviewing any data we may already have about your organisation on planning.data.gov.uk using the check and provide service.
 This might include:

-You can download tabular data we have for your organisation as a CSV file from the check and provide service and edit it using a spreadsheet or other CSV editors.
+You can download tabular data we have for your organisation as a CSV file from the check and provide service, then edit it using a spreadsheet or other CSV editors.

 For Brownfield land you need to provide 1 dataset:

-The dataset needs to be provided in a CSV file following the government tabular data standard.
+You need to provide the dataset in a CSV file and follow the government tabular data standard.

 Field names